Mera (character): Present day

 Following the "Blackest Night" storyline, Aquaman ponders the mystery of his resurrection, disturbed by the recent events, despite Mera's attempts to comfort him.
 While cleaning up an oil spill, they are attacked by soldiers from Mera's homeworld led by Siren, who bears a striking resemblance to Mera, who reveals that she was sent to kill him, proceeding to confess her real origins to him.

 She also hints that, despite the long-lasting exile of her people, Xebel's soldiers had been enemies of Black Manta himself from a distant time, even preceding the first public appearance of Aquaman, and states that, despite Mera's original mission being a "solo" one, Siren is now backed by the entire "Death Squad", elite Xebel soldiers at the orders of the acting princess.
 Mera reveals that Siren is her younger sister.
 After being shown a vision by the Entity, Aquaman tells Mera that he must track down a teenaged boy with an eel tattoo.
 Upon hearing Arthur's description of the boy's appearance, a shocked Mera says she knows who the boy is, prompting Aquaman's search for the boy himself.
-The boy, Jackson Hyde, eventually becomes the newest person to bear the name Aqualad.
+The boy, Kaldur'ahm, eventually becomes the newest Aqualad.